cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 - Be friendly and inclusive of everyone
 - Give and recieve constructive criticism gracefully
-- Each issue or PR should address one topic.
+- Each GitHub issue should address one topic.
 Create new issues for new topics
 - Help enforce these guidelines!
 Please direct people towards this page if you see anything questionable

+# Introduce yourself

+Say hello over at the [Contributor Introductions](https://www.reddit.com/r/metric_units/comments/750nuf/contributor_introductions/) thread!
+Talk to other contributors.
+We're a friendly bunch, we promise.

 # Make an issue

 - If you find a bug, have a question, or have a feature request, please [open an issue](https://github.com/cannawen/metric_units_reddit_bot/issues/new)
 - Bug reports should contain a link to a reddit comment or reproduction steps
 - Issues will be triaged by a maintainer
-- If you see a bug that is looks relatively straightforward to fix, you can submit a PR with a failing `.skip`ed test and a detailed issue describing how to make the test pass!
-This will help first-time contributors get started in Open Source

 # Contribute Code